-During my multiple trips to Iceland, I had the chance to see dozens of waterfalls all over the country.
+Iceland waterfalls are legendary.
 They’re literally everywhere and come in all shapes and sizes – I usually refer to Iceland as the land of waterfalls.
 With all of them in mind, I took on the task of selecting 12 Iceland waterfalls you can’t miss in Iceland.
-Take a note, this will be helpful for your road trip in Iceland.
+Take note, this will be helpful for your road trip in Iceland.

 Svartifoss is located in the heart of Vatnajökull National Park and one of the most beautiful places to visit.
-The black lava columns that surround the waterfall are the reason why.
+The black basalt columns that surround the waterfall are the reason why.
 A hike of around one hour is necessary to reach Svartifoss.
 It starts at the National Park information center at Skaftafell and passes by a couple of other waterfalls along the way.

 Loving these Iceland Waterfalls?
 Check out more at these 18 Iceland Photos of Mind Blowing Beauty